Alex-DG/vite-8thwall-r3f/readme.md

 # ViteJS 8thwall React Three Fiber

+/!\ Problem of FPS this is a quite prototype which need much more work 😅

 Floating shoe in the sky + color picker

 - Based on the Exemple: [https://codesandbox.io/s/floating-shoe-forked-qxjoj](https://codesandbox.io/s/floating-shoe-forked-qxjoj)